Gigaspaces/xap-docs/site/content/xap/12.2/admin/tuning-handling-large-objects.markdown

 }
 ```

-## Using JDBC BLOB to store large files within the space
+## Using JDBC BLOB to Store Large Files within the Space

 ```java